shubham-chemate/shubham-chemate/README.md

 Projects
 - Realtime Traffic on City Roads
-- Chunking Video to detect points of playing ad
+- Chunking Video to detect points to play an ad
 -->